 Donors who contribute \$250,000 or more become members of the Arch Klumph Society.
 Portraits, biographies, and, in some cases, video clips are housed in the digital Arch Klumph Gallery on the 17th floor of Rotary International World Headquarters; another digital gallery travels to Rotary events around the world.
 Members also receive lapel pins and pendants, signed certificates, and invitations to the society's exclusive events, held worldwide.
-New members are invited to a special induction ceremony.
-Arch
+Special induction ceremonies are offered to members.